Hangzhou: Modern history

-During the Cultural Revolution, Hangzhou was stage to a series of labor unrest and factional fighting known as the Hangzhou incident.
+In February 2020, the city undertook strong curfew measures owing to the coronavirus outbreak that spread across China from Wuhan.

-In September 2015, Hangzhou was awarded the 2022 Asian Games.
-It will be the third city in China to host the Asian Games after Beijing 1990 and Guangzhou 2010.
-It also hosted the eleventh G20 summit in 2016.
+In 2022, Hangzhou became the third Chinese city to host the Asian Games, after Beijing in 1990 and Guangzhou in 2010.

-In February 2020, the city was under curfew measures due to the outbreak of coronavirus beginning in Wuhan that spread across China.

 Geography

 Hangzhou is located in northwestern Zhejiang province, at the southern end of the Grand Canal of China, which runs to Beijing, in the south-central portion of the Yangtze River Delta.
 Its administrative area (sub-provincial city) extends west to the mountainous parts of Anhui province, and east to the coastal plain near Hangzhou Bay.
 The city center is built around the eastern and northern sides of the West Lake, just north of the Qiantang River.

+The Qiantang River is the largest river in Zhejiang Province, China.
+Every year during August 15 to August 18 of the lunar month in China, the Qiantang Tide occurs.
+It is called "the Biggest Tide in the World".
+The world's largest tidal bore races up the Qiantang River through Hangzhou reaching up to 12 m in height.

 Climate

-Hangzhou's climate is humid subtropical (Köppen Cfa) with four distinctive seasons, characterised by long, very hot, humid summers and chilly, cloudy and drier winters (with occasional snow).
+Hangzhou's climate is humid subtropical (Köppen Cfa) with four distinct seasons, characterised by long, very hot, humid summers and chilly, cloudy and drier winters, albeit with occasional snow.
 The mean annual temperature is 17.0 °C, with monthly daily averages ranging from 5 °C in January to 29.3 °C in July.
 The city receives an average annual rainfall of 1438 mm and is affected by the plum rains of the Asian monsoon in June.
 In late summer (August to September), Hangzhou suffers typhoon storms, but typhoons seldom strike it directly.
 Generally they make landfall along the southern coast of Zhejiang, and affect the area with strong winds and stormy rains.
-Extremes since 1951 have ranged from −9.6 °C on 6 February 1969 up to 41.9 °C on 9 August 2013; unofficial readings have reached −10.5 °C, set on 29 December 1912 and 24 January 1916, up to 42.1 °C, set on 10 August 1930.
+Extremes since 1951 have ranged from −9.6 °C on 6 February 1969 up to 41.9 °C on 3 August 2024; unofficial readings have reached −10.5 °C, set on 29 December 1912 and 24 January 1916, up to 42.1 °C, set on 10 August 1930.
 With monthly percent possible sunshine ranging from 30% in March to 51% in August, the city receives 1,709.4 hours of sunshine annually.

 Demographics

-Demographics

-Hangzhou is a city in China and had a population of 5,162,039 (including Xiaoshan and Yuhang) at the 2010 census, an increase of 4.8% per year since the 2000 census.
-The most recent estimates of the city's urban area population are between 6,658,000 and 6,820,000.